 Venture out onto the Pensacola Beach Pier, and cast a fishing line if you’re inclined.
 Stretching 1,500 feet into the Gulf of Mexico, this iconic spot offers breathtaking views of the coastline.

-End the day with a stroll along the lively Portofino Boardwalk.
+End a day at Pensacola Beach with a stroll along the lively Portofino Boardwalk.
 Explore the seafront shops.
 Take in a free beach concert.
 Savor fresh seafood at an open-air restaurant.
 Then sit back, relax, and drink in a brilliant Gulf Coast sunset.

 Perdido Key State Park